Black hole information recovery from gravitational waves: Motivation introduction to black hole information

 \subsection{Black hole quantum information in gravitational waves}

-In our case, we are interested in fluctuations before the scrambling time, i.e.~at times near when the particle fell in, since they are larger and depend more heavily on the disentangled initial state $\ket{\text{infalling particle}}\otimes \ket{\text{black hole}}$.
-In the absence of a theory of quantum gravity, these can be calculated as gravitational waves using classical perturbation theory of a black hole metric with a source, which is exempt of the assumptions of the no-hair theorem.
+In our case, we are interested in fluctuations before the scrambling time, i.e.~at times near when a particle fell in, since they are larger and depend more heavily on the disentangled initial state $\ket{\text{infalling particle}}\otimes \ket{\text{black hole}}$.
+In the absence of a theory of quantum gravity, these can be calculated as gravitational waves using classical perturbation theory of a black hole metric with a source, which is exempt of the assumptions of the no-hair theorem\footnote{We will focus on $m_0\ll M_\textrm{BH}$ and use perturbation theory to allow us to show analytically that information is present as we see in the next section, although we believe these conclusions hold also in the strong gravity regime (eg black hole mergers).}.
 Corrections due to fluctuations of the metric from the scrambled past history of the black hole will still be present, but we may reasonably expect them to be smaller in a variety of scenarios.
-Indeed, assuming the thermodynamic limit of many microscopic gravitational degrees of freedom (quanta) in thermal equilibrium with temperature $T_\mathrm{BH}=T_\mathrm{Hawking}$, the energy fluctuations of the system can simply be estimated as the standard deviation of a Bose-Einstein condensate, which is $\mathcal{O}(kT_\mathrm{BH}=M_p^2/(8\pi M_{BH}))$.
+Indeed, assuming the thermodynamic limit of many microscopic gravitational degrees of freedom (quanta) in thermal equilibrium with temperature $T_\mathrm{BH}=T_\mathrm{Hawking}$, the energy fluctuations of the system can simply be estimated as the standard deviation of a Bose-Einstein condensate, which is $\mathcal{O}(kT_\mathrm{BH}=M_p^2/(8\pi M_\textrm{BH}))$.
 Meanwhile, the signal energy of early fluctuations of a radially infalling particle has been found to be $\int\abs{u(\omega,r)}^2d\omega dr \approx 10^{-2} m_0^2/M_\textrm{BH}\ll m_0$~\cite{PhysRevLett.27.1466,MaggioreMichele} where $u(\omega,r)$ is the GW signal while $m_0$ and $M_\textrm{BH}$ are the particle and black hole masses respectively (similar dependence on $m_0$ and $M_\textrm{BH}$ appear for more general trajectories).
 The recovered information will therefore have an SNR$^2(\propto\chi^2)\approx m_0^2/M_p^2$ where $M_p$ is the Planck mass.
-The quantum information recovered in this (sub)system can then be quantified as the change in the Von Neuman entropy when taking the partial trace of the black hole density matrix over the subsystem such that:
+Assuming the black hole and gravitational wave system is thermal such that information is spread evenly throughout the system, the quantum information recovered in this (sub)system can be quantified as the change in the Von Neuman entropy when taking the partial trace of the black hole density matrix over the subsystem such that: